cberic/test/single-atom-or-molecule/instruction.md

 ## Prepare the input file

-Let's use the Helium atom as an example.
+Let's use the Hydrogen atom as an example.
 First, give the xyz coordinate in `input.jl`, as one would do for a normal Gaussian calculation, but here in the geometry block with triple quotation marks.

 ``` julia
 # Keep the coordinates (in Angstrom) within the triple """ block.